Schwarzen/Color-My-Desktop/README.md

 * Apply colors to Zen browser, Youtube, and vesktop <br>
 * Apply colors to Papirus icons (requires Papirus Icons) <br>

-Once the theme has finished compiling open the gnome tweaks application, and change your shell theme to "Color-My-Gnome" and enjoy!<br>
+Once the theme has finished compiling, open the gnome tweaks application and change your shell theme to "Color-My-Gnome"<br>
 Some apps may require logging out to refresh their colors. <br>

 Color my GNOME is still being tested, please backup any important files and use with caution.
 Color my GNOME only alters the files it comes with, <br>